The Lived Experienced Café

 Along with her ongoing work with the SE Ontario Lived Experience Network, Sharon Osvald is now working as the Provincial Lived Experience Network Coordinator in partnership with the Behavioural Supports Ontario Provincial Coordinating Office and brainXchange.
 The Lived Experience Café will now be hosting a bi-monthly province-wide live chat event and the discussion forums will include those with lived experiences from all over Ontario.
 For more details visit the Ontario page.
-The first Provincial Live Chat event will take place every the third Wednesday of every other month from 6:30-8PM (August, October, December, February, April and June).
+The Provincial Live Chat event will take place every the third Wednesday of every other month from 6:30-8PM (August, October, December, February, April and June).
 The next chat will be Wednesday, August 17, 2016.
 See the Ontario page for the topic.

 What is the Resource Exchange?
 Many services have a difficult time engaging patients and receiving tangible feedback – outside of (after-the-fact) satisfaction surveys - to help them plan and evaluate what they do.

 The Lived Experience Resource Exchange is an opportunity for those who plan and provide services for older adults in SE Ontario to receive the findings of our Lived Experience Network face to face, phone and online conversations.
 On a bi-monthly basis, Sharon will share the summaries and themes that surfaced in these conversations in a manner that honours the confidentiality of all.
 For more information visit the Resource Exchange page.
 You will also see the Findings of our 2013-2014 Study of over 200 lived experience persons in SE Ontario – highlighting 6 of the Key Priorities Valued by people and their care partners.

 Please Join Us: